pfabrici/airhop/README.md

 ## Configuration and installation of Airflow in Kubernetes
 ### Prepare Helm
-First, the Helm repo is added, from which Apache Airflow is then installed into Kubernetes.
+First, the Helm repo is added from which Apache Airflow will later be installed into Kubernetes.
 ```
 helm repo add apache-airflow https://airflow.apache.org
 ```

 ### Preparations on the Kubernetes Cluster
-The Apche Airflow installation should be installed in its own namespace.
+The Apache Airflow installation should be installed in its own namespace.
 If it does not already exist, it can be created with
 ```
 kubectl create namespace airflow
 ```
 Three additional elements are prepared in the namespace before calling the Helm chart:
-* the ssh secret, which contains the deploykey for synchronizing DAGs/Hop sources from a git repo.
+* the ssh secret, which contains the deploykey for synchronizing DAGs/Hop sources from a git repo
 * a fernet secret, which is needed for encrypting variables in Airflow
-* a config map for storing variables for DAG execution.
+* a config map for storing a HOP environment

 ### SSH Secret
 A ssh key pair can easily be created with